devshans/DropBot/README.md

-db!info               : Shows DropBot information and links/commands for additional help. db!stop               : Stop playing audio and remove DropBot from voice channel. db!help               : Show this help message again. db!vote               : Check and update vote status for bot within the last 24 hours without rate limit penalty. db!set  [id] [weight] : Change the percentage chance of choosing each Fortnite location.
+db!info               : Shows DropBot information and links/commands for additional help. db!stop               : Stop playing audio and remove DropBot from voice channel. db!help               : Show this help message again. db!donate             : Get link to donate to help support bot development and hosting fees. db!vote               : Check and update vote status for bot within the last 24 hours without rate limit penalty. db!set  [id] [weight] : Change the percentage chance of choosing each Fortnite location.
 Use "db!set help" for more info. db!aset [id] [weight] : Change the percentage chance of choosing each Apex Legends location.
 Use "db!set help" for more info.